simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

         | Production -> ()
 ```

 The PostgreSQL container is based on the `postgres:latest` image and runs a bash script that sleeps for 3600 seconds.
 This is done to keep the container running.
 The PostgreSQL container is not essential and will not be restarted if it fails.
-This is done to prevent the PostgreSQL container from restarting if the database is not available.
+This is done to prevent the PostgreSQL container from restarting when the database is unavailable.

-Next we define the Mastodon web application container.
-For the web application we define a container port mapping for port `3000` in which we map the port to the `webTargetGroup` we defined earlier.
+Next, we define the Mastodon web application container.
+For the web application, we define a container port mapping for port `3000`, where we map the port to the `webTargetGroup` defined earlier.
 We also define a container command that starts the Mastodon web application.
 The container command is different depending on the `runMode`.
-For `Maintenance` and `Debug` we start a bash script that sleeps for 3600 seconds so that we can connect to the container and debug the application.
+For `Maintenance` and `Debug`, we start a bash script that sleeps for 3600 seconds so we can connect to the container and debug the application.
 For `Production` we start the Mastodon web application.
-The container is configured via environment variables that are required for Mastodon.
+The container is configured using environment variables that are required for Mastodon.
 How these environment variables are defined is explained in the section [Configuration and secrets](#configuration-and-secrets):

 ```fsharp
 let webContainerportMappingArgs =